 Avoid the temptation to complete your child's homework.
 If there are difficulties, it is important that the teacher knows so that teaching can be modified.

-Read to your child.
+Read to and with your child.

 Visit places of interest and engage in conversation.